Relativsätze verbinden zwei Sätze mit der, die, das, z.B. 'Der Polizist, der hilft' oder 'Der Ausweis, den ich habe'.

 Nominativ (Nominative)Der Mann, der im Park joggt.
 (The man who is jogging in the park.)Die Frau, die hier arbeitet.
 (The woman who works here.)Das Auto, das schnell fährt.
 (The car that drives fast.)

-Akkusativ (accusative)Der Ball, den ich kaufe.
+Akkusativ (Accusative)Der Ball, den ich kaufe.
 (The ball that I am buying.)Die Frau, die ich sehe.
-(The woman whom I see.)Das Buch, das ich lese.
+(The woman that I see.)Das Buch, das ich lese.
 (The book that I am reading.)

 Exercise 1: Relativsätze mit der, die, das